josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 <code-example header="app.module.ts" path="upgrade-module/src/app/ajs-a-hybrid-bootstrap/app.module.ts" region="bootstrap"></code-example>

 Congratulations.
-You're running a hybrid application.
+You are running a hybrid application.
-The existing AngularJS code works as before *and* you're ready to start adding Angular code.
+The existing AngularJS code works as before *and* you are ready to start adding Angular code.

 ### Using Angular Components from AngularJS Code